Please note: Applications are open and will close on November 9th, 2025.

 — Who is not eligible?

-People who do not live in Ontario and have reasonable access to rehabilitation and support services.
+Individuals who do not live in Ontario or have reasonable access to rehabilitation and support services.

 Do I need a formal diagnosis of TBI?

-You do not need to have a formal diagnosis of TBI from a doctor in order to be eligible for the fund.
+You do not need to have a formal diagnosis of TBI from a medical doctor or nurse practitioner to be eligible for the fund.
 We recognize that many traumatic brain injuries are undiagnosed.
-However, you will need a clinician or caseworker to state that they believe you’ve had a TBI, OR, we may ask you some questions using the HELPS TBI Screening Questionnaire.
+However, you will need a clinician or caseworker to state that they believe you’ve had a TBI, or during the application process, we will ask you questions using the HELPS TBI Screening Questionnaire.

 The aim of this fund